gofynd/fdk-client-swift/documentation/platform/WEBHOOK.md

 | body | EventProcessRequest | yes | Request body |

-Retrieve reports on the delivery status of events.
+Retrieve a list of processed events for a specific company based on the provided filters.

 *Returned Response:*